-An IGMP v2 Proxy based on the Internet Draft Draft-ietf-magma-igmp-proxy-06.txt is implemented in a RCST.
+An IGMP v2 Proxy based on IETF RFC 4605 [i.8] is implemented in a RCST.

 The RCST acts as an IGMP Router and Querier on its User interface and it acts as an IGMP Host on the satellite air interface.
 The IGMP proxy avoids the RSGW receiving request message for an IP multicast flow from an UT, on the LAN of a RCST, which has already been requested by another UT on the same LAN.
 The IGMP Proxy knows that the IP multicast flow is already transmitted on the TDM and provides it to the new UT without asking the RSGW.
 This enables to reduce the number of IGMP messages sent on the air interface.